Menu Back toSpeakers

 Oeystein Kjoersvik, MSc

-Oeystein Kjoersvik is currently a Product Owner/Business Analyst at MSD, functioning as a squad lead for an analytics group supporting QA through utilizing data science and other analytics tools.
-Oeystein also serves as a Machine Learning SME for TransCelerate's Intelligent Automation - Validation workstream.
-Prior to joining MSD, he was a Clinical System Specialist at Seattle Genetics.
+Oeystein Kjoersvik is currently a Technology Auditor and Quality Projects lead at MSD, one of his focuses is AI within QA.
+Oeystein also serves as a Machine Learning SME for TransCelerate's Intelligent Automation team.
+Prior to his current role, he held the role of Product Owner and Squad Lead within IT Analytics also at MSD.
+In previous work before joining MSD he was a Clinical System Specialist at Seagen.
 He holds a BS in Informatics from University of Washington and a MS in Bioinformatics from University of Bergen.

 Carole Legare, MD